BioLite CampStove 2

 Feeding the BioLite CampStove 2

 Being a wood stove is where the BioLite CampStove shines, I mean really shines.
 Wood is everywhere, limitless and free.
 There’s no hauling of fuel or running out – which makes it impeccable as an emergency backup stove or a cooking monster in the woods.
-When we say wood, it’s more like twigs and branches, but you get the point.
+When we say wood, it’s more like small dry sticks, twigs and branches, but you get the point.

 As with any wood fire, here’s the bad.
 It can take a while to get a fire going.
 And wet wood does not burn!
 While an experienced woodsman can always find dry wood, even in the wettest forest, it’s a lot of extra work.